 Steve Sue is the product of disparate degrees in design (BA, UCLA) and law (JD, UC Berkeley).
 As an undergraduate student he excelled in computer generated animation, glassblowing and anything creative.
 As a law student, he gravitated toward the study of intellectual property.
 His unconventional educational path lead to a 25-year career as a “hired gun” idea guy for theme parks, entertainment productions, corporate theater, retail, foodservice, product brands, housing, hospitality and mega-resort casinos around the world.

-Steve’s work was so prolific and recognized that Autodesk, maker of AutoCAD, licensed his illustration style to create software that converts AutoCAD drawings into conceptual art.
-At Autodesk, while helping create algorithms that mimic hand drawing, he learned how to make software.
+Steve’s work was so prolific and well-recognized that Autodesk, maker of AutoCAD, licensed his illustration style to create software that converts AutoCAD drawings into conceptual art.
+At Autodesk, while creating algorithms to mimick his hand drawing, he learned how to develop software.
 Soon thereafter he began creating software on his own including Bizgenics® Innovation Framework, a deep learning approach to business that powers machine learning and AI-driven ideation tools.
 Applications powered by Bizgenics include BizGym.com, a Cloud-based entrepreneur’s growth system and BizzyB.com, a student innovation platform.